 The P45 explained

-When you stop working for an employer, they will provide you with a P45 form.
-This form is to show how much tax you’ve paid on your salary so far in the tax year.
-A P45 has four parts: Part 1 is sent to HMRC, part 1A is for your records and parts 2 and 3 are to give to a future employer or to JobCentre Plus if you’re unemployed.
-By law, you must be provided with a P45 so be sure to ask for one.
+When an employee stops working for a business, the employee needs to be provided with a P45 form.
+This form is to show how much tax the employee has paid on their salary so far in the tax year.
+A P45 has four parts: Part 1 is sent to HMRC, part 1A is for the employee's records and parts 2 and 3 are for the employee to give to a future employer or to the Jobcentre Plus.

 The P60 explained